jess/brownwebdesign/app/posts/2014-03-24-000000-reformatting-with-vim.markdown

 words afterwards as well.
 So, you can select the whole paragraph and reformat with `vipgq`.

-I ended up wrapping this to a shortcut:
+I ended up mapping this to a shortcut:

     # .vimrc
     map <leader>al vipgq